Asian dumplings are a staple weeknight meal in our house. While we could spend money going out, it actually takes less time to make them at home.

 - Start by making the dumpling dough.
 In a food processor, add the flour and salt.
 Pour the boiling water in with the processor running.
 Stop the processor when it forms a smooth ball.
 Alternatively, use a KitchenAid stand mixer with a dough hook.
 You can also use a wooden spoon to stir the water into the flour, and then carefully knead with your hands, but you’ll have to stir while it’s hot and then wait until it’s cool enough to touch with your hands.

 - Once the dough has come into a cohesive ball, wait until it’s cool enough to touch and give it a few quick kneads with your hands to smooth it out.
 Allow the dough to rest for 30 minutes.
 You’re allowing it to rest so that the gluten relaxes and it can be rolled into smooth wrappers.
-If you don’t wait, it’ll be very stretch and hard to roll.
+If you don’t wait, it’ll be very stretchy and hard to roll.

 - While the dough rests, mix all the filling ingredients together in a bowl and set aside.